josbouten/bioplot/doc/install.rst

 Requirements
 ~~~~~~~~~~~~
-You need to have python2.7.x installed.
+From v0.9.9 on you need to have python3.x installed.
 On most linux systems this is the case.
 Then install matplotlib (e.g. version 1.3.1 or higher) and some other modules using:

 sudo apt-get install python-matplotlib python-numpy python-scipy